Grants Development Process

 - The Concept summary is the document you will use to frame the project for yourself, the Grants Office, and for PCC's Executive Staff.
 The Concept summary is required for all government grants and some grants to private foundations.
 The Concept summary previews all aspects of your grant proposal including the need for the project, the project's goals, objectives, and budget, and the project's benefits to PCC.
 The Concept summary must be signed by the Grants Manager, your supervisor and Executive Officer, the Associate Vice President of Financial Services, and the President.
 By signing the Concept Summary, PCC's Executive Staff approves the development of the proposal.

-- Grant Review Summary
+- Cabinet Review Summary

 - Grant Development Flow Chart